JonathanBowker/well-known-uir-ai-index/well-known-uri-for-ai-index.md

 **Non-goals**:

 - Force indexing of all brand assets.
-- Mandate crawler behavior beyond retrieval and parsing.
+- Mandate crawler behaviour beyond retrieval and parsing.
 - Provide certification or verification of publisher identity.

 ## References